By Robert Weide

 If anyone wishes to dismiss the Yale/New Haven report, they’ll also need to negate the entirely separate 14-month investigation conducted by the N.Y.
 State Department of Social Services (the “Child Welfare” office), which reached the same conclusion as Yale-New Haven: “No credible evidence was found that the child named in this report has been abused or maltreated.
 This report has, therefore, been considered unfounded.”
 How could all these official investigations get it so wrong?
 How many people could Woody Allen pay off?

 I repeat here a very important point that even many of Allen’s supporters do not fully grasp: Allen wasn’t tried and found “not guilty” of child molestation.
 There was no such verdict, because there was no such trial, because there was no charge, because of a lack of credible evidence (in the house that Mia built).
-The “trial” you hear so much about was a custody trial, not a criminal one.
+The “trial” you hear so much about was a custody hearing, not a criminal trial.
 Woody Allen was never charged with abuse of any kind.
 As a legal matter, this case has been closed for 25 years.
 Ronan Farrow is a lawyer, and he knows this, but the Farrows still want Allen found guilty in the court of public opinion and they want to shut him down in the business.
 This is not called justice.
 It’s called vengeance.

 DF: The system worked for Harvey Weinstein for decades.
 It works for Woody Allen still.